victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/docs/AppAuthentication.md

  ![Add Provider](Images/AppAuthIdentityProviderAdd.png)

-5. Accept the default values and click on `Add` button to go back to the previous page with the identify provider added.
+5. Accept the default values and click on `Add` button to go back to the previous page with the identity provider added.

  ![Add Provider](Images/AppAuthIdentityProviderAdded.png)